 This draft TPS fails in its most important task to prioritize the preservation and protection of the natural environment and the unique amenities of the Trust islands-such as rural character.
 The current draft could allow inappropriate development that would, over time, erode the unique character and natural environment of these islands.
+This threat is underlined by the prediction that Vancouver's population is expected to surpass 4,000,000 by 2050.
+Similarly Victoria is predicted to surpass 485,000.
+Development pressures must be met by sound planning and protection of the unique ecosystems of these fragile islands.

 Environment - The word "environment" appears throughout the draft but is not defined.
 The draft TPS had previously included a definition of environment but it was subsequently removed as being too broad in scope.
 A definition is still needed to make clear that the intention of the Trust Object was and still is largely focused on protecting the natural environment for the benefit of all British Columbians.
-Without clarity on the scope of the term, it is open to broad interpretation, potentially undermining the Act's objective.
+There must be clarity on the scope of the term, or it would open to broad interpretation, potentially undermining the Act's objective.